Section: Maintenance Commands (8)

 criteria, the whole cname is ignored.
 The cname must be unique, but it

-is permissable to have more than one cname pointing to the same target.
+is permissible to have more than one cname pointing to the same target.
+Indeed

 - --dns-rr=<name>,<RR-number>,[<hex data>]